 Backfilling involves two operations, deposition and compaction.
 The backfill material should be good soil which does not contain any rock.
 Backfill material around pipes should be deposited in layers not exceeding 100 mm thick to a level of 300 mm above the top of the pipes.
-The material in this zone shall be deposited in such a manner that the layer on one side of the pipe is not more than 100 mm higher than the layer on the other side and shall then be compacted by hand-rammers or manually operated power equipment to obtain a relative compaction of at least 95% from trench bottom to the top of the pipes and at least 85% within 300 mm above the top of the pipes.
+The material in this zone shall be deposited in such a manner that the layer on one side of the pipe is not more than 100 mm higher than the layer on the other side and shall then be compacted by hand-rammers or manually operated power equipment to obtain a relative compaction of at least 95% from trench bottom to the top of the pipes.
 The material on top of the 300 mm level should be deposited and compacted to at least 95% relative compaction.